 Started by gardeners in 2009, Farming Concrete is an open, community-based research project to measure how much food is grown in community gardens and urban farms.
-Farming Concrete is fiscally sponsored by the Open Space Institute, Inc., as part of their Citizen Action Program.
+Farming Concrete is fiscally sponsored by the New York City Community Garden Coalition.

 Between 2009-2012, Farming Concrete provided approximately 200 free scales, record keeping materials, training, and customized reports to New York City gardeners, who recorded harvests through their online platform.
 Farming Concrete’s 2012 Harvest Report revealed the yield of more than 195 crop varieties from the data of 106 gardeners across the city.